leekillough/rev/README.md

 ## Design Encapsulation
 - Created independent Vector Register file in RevVRegFile.h and Instruction table support in RVVec.h.
 - Vector CSRs reside in the Vector Register file.
 Core CSR reads are handled has Coprocessor instructions.
-- TODO [L] We want to refactor and relocated all vector code outside of the REV Source tree and provide independent build flow.
+- TODO [L] Eventually, we want to refactor and relocate all vector code outside of the REV Source tree and provide an independent build flow.

 ## Current Test Summary
 ### CSR access